$16.4M Medical Malpractice Verdict (11/23): Managing Depression & Anxiety in Family Practice

 Managing Anxiety & Depression in Patients

 A 27 year old single male visits a family practice clinic having just moved in from out of state.
 He has started a new job and is struggling with being stressed out to the point of having panic attacks.
-After taking a comprehensive history and ruling out any other risk factors for anxiety and depression, the physician prescribed Xanax & Citalopram at the suggested starting doses.
-He advised the patient of potential side effects and asked him to return to the clinic if any of those side effects manifested.
-He then made a follow-up appointment for 90 days.
+Antidepressants are often prescribed to help manage symptoms of depression and anxiety.
+After taking a comprehensive history and ruling out any other risk factors for anxiety and depression, the physician prescribed Xanax & Citalopram at the suggested starting doses, emphasizing the importance of monitoring the dose.

 Monitoring Medication in Family Practice

-The malpractice claims alleged that the physician failed to properly advise the patient of potential side effects of the medication, failed to warn him that alcohol was contraindicated and failed to schedule closer follow up at two weeks, or even a month.
 The physician disputed the claim on the first two grounds and testified that 90-day follow-up was reasonable and within the SOC for the patient.
+Without proper follow-up, symptoms of depression can become worse, leading to more severe outcomes.
 The jury returned a verdict in favor of the patient, finding that closer monitoring was required.
 The jury also found the patient shared responsibility because he became intoxicated and took his own life.

 Although I have my own doubts about the appropriateness of the jury verdict, there is always a lesson to take away from an outcome like this one.
 Regardless of whether follow up at 90 days met the standard of care, if the physician had monitored the patient more closely and scheduled him in at two weeks or 30 days, rather than 90 days, the chances are the jury would have returned verdict for the defense.
 Of course, this also assumes that even despite closer follow up, the patient would still have taken his own life, a point that was no doubt disputed in the trial.

 Family practice tends to be a lower frequency, lower severity specialty in the world of medical malpractice but according to ten years of data from one large malpractice insurer, the management and monitoring of medication is the top driver of claims in this specialty.
 According to the study, from 2012-2021, 78% of cases against family practice physicians arose from allegations of improper management and monitoring of medication.
-20% of those cases involved anti-depressants.
+20% of those cases involved antidepressants.

 The take-away then, particularly when it comes to new cases of anxiety and depression presenting in clinic, is that if you want to not only be able to defend your care but also win your case, set up tighter, more timely follow up protocols around new medication regimens and follow them!